bgcarlisle/dashboard/README.md

 ### 2. Open access information

-The data set from (1.) is joined by `pmid_dimensions` column with open access information by the PMID column to provide the following additional columns
+The data set from (1.) is joined by `pmid_dimensions` with open access information to provide the following additional columns

 | Column      | Type        | Details                              |
 |-------------|-------------|--------------------------------------|